 3. When the beans are done, stir them with a wooden spoon to reduce them to a puree.
-Nonna Tetta says you can use a food mill or blend them, “but the slightly uneven texture of the hand-blended pulse is quite nice.”
+You can use a food mill or blend them, but our chefs in Puglia prefer the slightly uneven texture of hand-smashed beans.

 5. Cook the pasta and toss with the olive oil, and add the mashed beans.

 6. Serve with ricotta cheese sprinkled over the pasta.